What is a bond?

 Am I covered by the Financial Services Compensation Scheme?

-The Financial Services Compensation Scheme (FSCS) does not apply to investment products offered on Tifosy.
-It does, however, apply to funds held in your Tifosy Wallet prior to investment or once the proceeds of that investment are returned to you.
-The fu...Read More >
+The Financial Services Compensation Scheme (FSCS), or any other such scheme or service including the Financial Ombudsman Service (FOS), does not apply to investment products offered on Tifosy.
+The FSCS, however, apply to funds held in your Tifosy Wallet pr...Read More >

 What is the Tifosy Exchange?